Tin-Foil-Hats/poseidon/README.md

 Recent additions include:
 - `scripts/run.py` defaulting to the experiment-configured epoch budget unless `--epochs` is supplied.
 - Gradient diagnostics inside `LitRegressor`: feature encoder layouts are printed once per run and per-feature-group gradient norms are logged as `grad_norm/<group>` each epoch.
 Inspect these metrics (CSV logger or TensorBoard) to see which inputs drive the optimisation.

+## Grid Loss Search

+We routinely sweep positional-encoder hyperparameters to see which combination yields the lowest validation loss before committing to longer runs.
+The `swot_ssha_rff_mse` experiment showcases this workflow with a grid over spatial/temporal random Fourier feature counts:

+1. **Prepare the config** – `configs/experiments/swot_ssha_rff_mse.yaml` enables the physical RFF encoder with min/max time normalisation, annual harmonics, and no target normaliser.
+Adjust any defaults (learning rate, weight decay, shard paths) before launching the sweep.
+2. **Launch the grid** – either call `python scripts/run.py --configs configs/experiments/swot_ssha_rff_mse.yaml --grid model.pe.spatial_features=8,16,32 --grid model.pe.temporal_features=4,8,16` locally or submit `z_sbatch_scripts/run/run_swot_ssha_rff_mse_grid.sbatch` to SLURM.
+Each Cartesian combination inherits the base config and writes under `experiments/swot_ssha_rff_mse/<grid_id>` with its own Lightning logs and checkpoints.
+3. **Rank by loss** – once the jobs finish, run `python scripts/eval_summary.py --experiment-dir experiments/swot_ssha_rff_mse --top 10`.
+The summary CSV/console output sorts runs by validation loss so you can pick the best-performing feature budget (or spot over/under-fitting trends across the grid).
+4. **Promote the winner** – copy the most promising `grid_*` sub-config into a dedicated YAML (or bake the chosen hyperparameters back into `swot_ssha_rff_mse.yaml`) before firing longer training/eval workflows.
+Rerun the summary after any reruns to keep the loss leaderboard current.

+The same pattern works for any hyperparameter subset: add more `--grid key=...` entries, or mix `--set key=val` for single overrides.
+Because `scripts/run.py` shares context stats across runs, positional encoders always see the correct min/max/mean metadata during the sweep.

 ## To-Do